 Impress your friends With These 12 Tips for Making a Great Cocktail

 Have you ever made a cocktail and wondered why your version doesn’t taste like the one you had at your favorite bar last week?
 You are not alone.
 Most of us have made mistakes that make our cocktail a fairly mediocre one when compared with a great cocktail from someone who knows how to make it just right.
+These 12 cooking tips will ensure that your party cocktails will taste like those at your favorite restaurant or bar.
 Making a great cocktail is easy if you follow just a few easy tips.
 Like anything else in cooking, once you know the tricks, it is easy to make a recipe perfectly every time.
 These 12 tips will have you being the bartending star of your next cocktail party!

 1. Use good Quality Liquor.
 The difference between top shelf and bottom shelf spirits at the liquor store is significant.
 Most cocktails have liquor as the biggest part of the drink.
 If you try to make a martini from a $5 bottle of gin, there is no way that it will taste like one made from a $30 bottle of gin.
 This does not mean that you have to spend an arm and a leg on alcohol, but experiment on the mid range priced bottles to find ones that you really like.
 Your cocktail party friends will thank you for it!2.
 How to combine Spirits.
 If you are using similar spirits in your cocktail, (for instance bourbon and rum) you will need an equal amount of each.
 The problem comes when you are combining spirits with different flavor profile.
 In this case, use an ounce and a half of the weaker and a half ounce of the stronger one.
 3. Use Fresh ingredients.
 You can buy bottles of juices. simple syrup or sweet and sour mix, and the like, but if you make your own, the difference in the taste of the cocktail will be dramatic.
 And this goes for garnishes too.
 That strawberry or orange slice wants to be very, very fresh for a great cocktail.
 Make your trip to the farmer’s market early too.
 If you pick up things at the end of the day, you won’t be getting the freshest ingredients.4.
 Don’t forget to garnish.
 Sure you can combine the ingredients and pour it into a glass and it will taste just fine.
 But add a fabulous garnish and you will make sure that both the eyes and the stomach scream “great cocktail!”
 The rosemary and thinly sliced pieces of lime rind in this Grey Goose Lemongrass cocktail make this drink a piece of art.